 (8) "Heavy civil construction project" means a civil engineering project, the predominant features of which are infrastructure improvements.

-(9) "Job order contract" means a contract in which the contractor agrees to a fixed period, indefinite quantity delivery order contract which provides for the use of negotiated, definitive work orders for public works as defined in RCW 39.04.010.
+(9) "Job order contract" means a contract in which the contractor agrees to a fixed period, indefinite quantity delivery order contract which provides for the use of definitive work orders for public works as defined in RCW 39.04.010.

 (10) "Job order contractor" means a registered or licensed contractor awarded a job order contract.